jpascua/substitute/README.md

 My first Chrome Extension project.

-**Substitute** allows the user to replace any word with their own on any webpage.
+On any webpage, **Substitute** allows the user to replace any word with their own.